The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Interactive Night Sky Map

 The Night Sky Map near the top of the page represents the sky above the selected location on the date and time you choose.
-It allows you to easily locate planets, the Moon, the Sun, stars, constellations, and comets.
+It allows you to easily locate planets, the Moon, the Sun, stars, constellations, asterisms, and comets.
 You can track the movement of your chosen object across the sky for the selected time period.
 The Night Sky Map also shows all solar and lunar eclipses.

 See How to Use the Interactive Night Sky Map section below for instructions.